Healthy aging and independence

 • Invite a friend to go on a walk or video chat

-• Limit your alcohol intake to 1-2 drinks per day
+• Consider minimizing your alcohol intake to less than one to two drinks per day

 • Get active by signing up for an in-person or online fitness class